baidubce/terraform-provider-baiducloud/website/docs/r/hpas_instance.html.markdown

 - `auto_renew_period` (Number) The automatic renewal time (month).
 Effective when `payment_timing` is `Prepaid`.
 Valid values: `1`~`9`, `12`, `24`, `36`.
 Defaults to `1`.
 - `auto_renew_period_unit` (String) Auto renew time unit, currently only supports monthly.
 - `auto_seq_suffix` (Boolean) Whether to automatically append a suffix to the application name.
 Defaults to `false`.
+- `cds_volume_ids` (Set of String) List of CDS volume IDs to attach to the instance.
+Only takes effect during creation.
 - `ehc_cluster_id` (String) EHC cluster ID.
 If not specified, the system will automatically select default EHC cluster.
 - `internal_ip` (String) Internal IP addresses.
 Must match the CIDR block of the specified subnet.
 Changing this value triggers a restart of the instance.
 - `keypair_id` (String) The ID of the keypair to bind to the instance.
 - `password` (String, Sensitive) Password of the instance.
 This value should be 8-16 characters, and letters, numbers and symbols must exist at the same time.
 The symbols is limited to `!@#$%^*()`.
 Changing this value triggers a restart of the instance.
 - `payment_timing` (String) Payment timing of billing.
 Valid values: `Prepaid`, `Postpaid`.
 Defaults to `Postpaid`.
 - `period` (Number) The reservation length (month) will pay.
 Effective when `payment_timing` is `Prepaid`.
 Valid values: `1`~`9`, `12`, `24`, `36`.
 Defaults to `1`.
+- `reserved_instance` (Block List, Max: 1) Configuration for simultaneously creating a reserved instance coupon when creating this instance. (see [below for nested schema](#nestedblock--reserved_instance))
 - `root_disk_size_in_gb` (Number) System disk size in GiB.
 Range 40–2048 GiB and must meet the image minimum.
 - `root_disk_storage_type` (String) System disk storage type when using CDS root disks.
 Valid values: `enhanced_ssd_pl3`, `enhanced_ssd_pl2`, `enhanced_ssd_pl1`, `premium_ssd`, `enhanced_ssd_pl0`, `hp1`.
 - `security_group_type` (String) Security group type.
 Valid values: `normal`, `enterprise`.
 Defaults to `normal`.
 - `tags` (Map of String) Tags of the resource.
-- `user_data` (String) If the instance supports custom user data, you may set `user_data`.User data is transmitted unencrypted.
+- `user_data` (String) If the instance supports custom user data, you may set `user_data`.
+User data is transmitted unencrypted.
 Do not include plaintext secrets (passwords, private keys).
 If sensitive data is required, encrypt it, Base64-encode it, and have the instance decode and decrypt it after launch.

 ### Read-Only